jubitaneja/souper-cgo20-artifact/README.md

 (docker) $ cd /usr/src/artifact-cgo
 ```
 This directory contains the entire setup of our tool.
+This section provides details on how to evaluate the
+results section in our paper.

 ## Evaluation: Section 4.1
 Refer [here](SPEC.md) for detailed instructions to reproduce the results.